 A look at Germany’s terrorist group, The Red Army Faction (RAF), which organized bombings, robberies, kidnappings and assassinations in the late 1960s and ’70s.

-So what the heck is it exactly that separates the great humor films from the great?
-Might it be power they have to experience, the way that their humor creeps up on you or takes you by surprise?
-Maybe it's a great screenplay, perfect moment or one-liners that hit the point all the time?
-Whatever it is, great humorous movies leave a lasting appearance and have an ability to engage us.
+So what the heck is it exactly that differentiates the excellent humorous shows of your great?
+Would it be their ability to deal with, the way that their humor penetrates up on you or brings you by surprise?
+Maybe it's a awesome writing, perfect timing or one-liners that hit the point every time?
+Whatever it is, great humorous films give a lasting feeling and have an proficiency to take on us.